 5 - Show the Tutorial

 You need to wait until the screen is fully built before showing the overlay.
-Use WidgetsBinding.instance.addPostFrameCallback
+Use WidgetsBinding.instance.addPostFrameCallback for this.

 void initState() {